OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 npm start
 ```

 Browsersync will start a HTTPS server, and launch the index.html file in your project.
-However, you will see an error saying You will see an error saying "There is a problem with this website's security certificate.".
+You will see an error that states "There is a problem with this website's security certificate."

 ![Gif showing process to bypass error and see default index.html file](https://github.com/OfficeDev/generator-office/blob/master/src/docs/assets/ssl-chrome-bypass.gif)

-This error occurs because Browsersync includes a self-signed SSL cert that your development environment must trust.
-Refer to our docs on [adding self-signed certificates](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for instructions on how to do this.
+This error occurs because Browsersync includes a self-signed SSL certificate that your development environment must trust.
+For information about how to resolve this error, see [adding self-signed certificates](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 ## Sideload the add-in into Office